 Target your demographic by researching who is in need of your product or service.
 Then learn about your potential client’s struggles, values, methods, personality, and even other brands they’ve worked with.
 Learn what they like about those brands and then adjust your product, service, and marketing accordingly.
 Incorporate the things that work with other brands and do them better from a different angle.
 Be sure to communicate that your brand can supply what this other brand cannot by simply being better.

 Branding Your Why

 Once you have determined your ideal client, you need to clarify your mission.
 What do you want to give your client?
 How are you making their lives better?
 Are you simplifying something?
-Are you alleviating pain of some sort?
+Are you alleviating the pain of some sort?
 Maybe you are providing them with something brand new.
-Whatever you are giving them, you need to know the why behind you giving it.
+Whatever you are giving them, you need to know the why behind your giving it.
 This is the key to your marketing.
 Why do you provide it?
 Why do they need it?

 Then, use creative marketing to drive that mission home every single time.

 Be a company that provides value to your customer outside of your monetary products or services.
 Create online content and engagement which allows your consumer to be educated about their questions in their niche—even before they ask them.
 This is how you will set yourself up as an authority who cares about their consumer.